JohnKendrick/PDielec/docs/_sources/software.rst.txt

    The Scenario Tab for a Powder

+A database of material properties is opened at the start of the program.
+The default database (*PDielec/MaterialsDataBase.xlsx*) is opened although other databases can be loaded by pressing the *Open materials' database*.
+The open database is show in the line below, followed by a line showing the support matrix material selected along with a brief description of the type of entry for the material.

+Materials can have either a constant or frequency dependent permittivity.
+In the case of frequency dependent entries the range of frequencies which the entry covers is displayed.
+A warning is appropriate here as all of the frequency dependent materials have been extrapolated so as to be valid to 0\ |cm1|.
+The extrapolated values are indicated in the database itself.

 The support matrix into which the active dielectric material is dispersed can be selected from the *Support matrix* drop down menu.
 The selected supporting material will change the density and permittivity shown in the respective text boxes.
+For frequency dependent entries the value of the permittivity at 0\ |cm1| is used.
 The user can edit these values independently if necessary.
+But if this is done the program assumes that the changes result in a frequency independent permittivity.
+The *Support permittivity* consists of two inputs for the real and imaginary components of the permittivity.
+For any Mie calculations the imaginary component is ignored.

 The supporting medium may have bubbles of air trapped in the matrix.
 For the case that polyethylene spheres are used to make the sample, experimental information indicates a relationship between the size of the spheres and size of the air inclusions :cite:`Kaushik2014`.

 .. table:: Size of air inclusion (bubbles) in polyethylene